xapian/xapian-gsoc-proposal/proposal.rst

 **Why have you chosen this particular project?**

-My main areas of interest includes C++ and Go.
-They provide greater flexibility and concurrency.
+My main areas of interest includes C++ and Go.I like the thread support provided in  go and c++.
+As go achieves concurrency in two ways one using goroutines and other using channels . goroutines are often called light-weight threads as they occupy very less stack space(8KB) compared to posix threads(1-2MB) and more over many go threads can be multiplexed to one os thread where as pthreads occupy one OS thread that could be huge performance boost when dealing with millions of go threads which are going to perform tiny tasks(go routines) (here is an intresting article on go threads vs java threads https://rcoh.me/posts/why-you-can-have-a-million-go-routines-but-only-1000-java-threads/).
-I have previously  used cgo and swig in small projects.
+I have previously used cgo and swig in small projects(Implementing fourier transformations in Go using C as backend for as fourier transformation is used heavly on larger data sets in machine learning).
-So I feel I am elgible for this project.
+Docker and Kubernetes are the two famous projects written in golang and are widely used.
+So I would like to provide support for xapian in Go.

 **Who will benefit from your project and in what ways?**